top of page

 Back Pain Origins in Your Feet

-The way you walk, stand, or run can significantly impact your foot health, which in turn affects your back.
+The way I walk, stand, or run can significantly impact my foot health, which in turn affects my back.
 Poor foot mechanics, such as overpronation or supination, can lead to an uneven distribution of weight, causing strain on the back muscles and spine.
 This strain can result in chronic back pain if not properly addressed.
+Correcting foot issues through orthotics, physical therapy, or proper footwear can alleviate back pain by ensuring a more even weight distribution.

 Knee and Hip Issues Stemming from Foot Problems

 The biomechanical chain reaction that starts in the feet can also affect the knees and hips.
 For instance, issues like overpronation can cause the knees to rotate inward, leading to knee pain.
 Similarly, hip pain can arise from altered gait patterns due to foot discomfort or deformities.
+Addressing foot health can thus have a positive impact on knee and hip issues, reducing chronic pain in these areas.

 Headaches and Foot Alignment: The Surprising Link